Skip to main content

 USER BUCKET FROM TO STATUS LAST_STARTED DONE

-Now, create replication switch with downtime window for bucket test from storage one to two.
+Create a replication switch with a downtime window for bucket test from storage one to two.

 chorctl repl switch downtime --user=user1 --from=one --to=two --bucket=test --cron='* * * * *'